Jessie Inchauspé

-Jessie Inchauspé (born 1992), also known as Glucose Goddess, is a French science communicator and New York Times bestselling author.
-She is the founder of Glucose Goddess.
-She posts content on an Instagram account, glucosegoddess and on a YouTube channel, Glucose Revolution.
+Jessie Inchauspé (born 1992), also known as Glucose Goddess, is a French influencer and New York Times bestselling author.
+She is the founder of the company Glucose Goddess S.A.S. which is selling nutritional supplements.
 She is the author of two books on managing glucose levels for wellness: Glucose Revolution and The Glucose Goddess Method.
 She is a contributor to the French radio station RTL, and presents the 2025 UK Channel 4 show, The Glucose Goddess.
+Inchauspé lives in New York City.

 Early life and education

 Inchauspé was born in 1992 in Biarritz, France.
 An accident in which she broke her back at age 19 led her to being interested in health.

 In 2012, she graduated with a bachelor's degree in mathematics from King's College London.
 She then worked at the University of Pennsylvania as a researcher in statistics.
 During her time there in 2014, she published A Behaviorally Informed Survey-Powered Market Agent in The Journal of Prediction Markets.
 In 2015, she completed a master's degree in biochemistry at Georgetown University.
 While at Georgetown she worked on research linking diet with cancer, and co-authored Paternal programming of breast cancer risk in daughters in a rat model: opposing effects of animal- and plant-based high-fat diets in Breast Cancer Research.